 How to Use the New Dashboard

-For now, you can opt in to the new features (see instructions at the end of this article).
-On March 8th, 2017, it will become the permanent Dashboard and the original Dashboard will slip quietly away, becoming but a faint memory.
+On March 8th, 2017, the new Dashboard became permanent, and the old Dashboard slipped quietly away, becoming but a faint memory.

 Ready to get started?
 Read on!!

 It’s very different.
 Mostly you should just explore it.
 But there are a few major things to note: